yathit/sprintly-service/readme.md

 ### Basic usage

-All operations are asynchronous, and return [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [`Q.Promise`](https://github.com/kriskowal/q/wiki/API-Reference) when progress notification is necessary.
+All operations are asynchronous, and return [`Q.Promise`](https://github.com/kriskowal/q/wiki/API-Reference).

     var service = new sprintly.Service();
     service.login(username, key); // this will return list of products after successful login